GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The general tendency is to over-design the second system, using all the ideas and frills that were cautiously sidetracked on the first one.
+> ### Sometimes there is a silver bullet for boosting software engineering productivity.
+But you need to shoot the right person.
 >
-> ~ *Fred Brooks*
+> ~ *Michael Stal*

 ---
 ## 🏎 Quick Facts